 Given that probate fee and legal fees can add up, one probate minimization strategy is that of having multiple Wills:

-- one Will holding the assets that require probate for the province where you reside such as bank accounts, investment portfolios, real estate and tangible assets.
+- One Will holding the assets that require probate for the province where you reside such as bank accounts, investment portfolios, real estate and tangible assets.

-- another Will holding assets that do not require probate (example: for shares and shareholder loans of your private company and for your personal effects).
+- Another Will holding assets that do not require probate (example: for shares and shareholder loans of your private company and for your personal effects).

-- if you are resident in a province or jurisdiction outside of British Columbia, a third Will for your real estate and tangible assets situated in B.C.[i] or in jurisdictions outside of where you reside to avoid paying probate twice on the same assets (note that the Probate Fee Act, British Columbia courts don’t charge the probate fee on non-B.C. real and tangible assets).
+- If you are resident in a province or jurisdiction outside of British Columbia, a third Will for your real estate and tangible assets situated in B.C.[i]or in jurisdictions outside of where you reside to avoid paying probate twice on the same assets (note that the Probate Fee Act, British Columbia courts don’t charge the probate fee on non-B.C. real and tangible assets).

 The result is lower probate costs because only the assets of the primary Will are subject to the provincial probate tax.

-Going back to our example, if you instead you had two Wills, one that dealt with your company shares and the other Will for your car, your Executor for the Will with the car might only need to have probated the that one Will containing just your car.
+Going back to our example above, if you instead you had two Wills, one that dealt with your company shares and the other Will for your car, your Executor for the Will with the car might only need to have probated the that one Will containing just your car.
 This would have reduced your gross estate to $35,000.
 And probate fees would reduce to $60 (= 0.60% x ($35,000 – $25,000)).

 The multiple Will strategy has a very limited purpose: reducing the overall value of assets that have to pass through probate in an uncontested Wills situation.